Table of Contents

 When turning on multicast, make sure that the packages are transferred using multicast.
-I have seen this several times at customers, where they think everything is being transferred in multicast, but they are transferred using unicast.
+I have seen this several times at customers, where they think everything is being transferred in multicast, but it transfers them using unicast.

 - Allow multicast on the packages you want to be transferred using multicast.
 A recommendation is to have it on your OS image.
-Remember that if you enable multicast on your DP or your packages, you will need to Update the Distribution Points.
+Remember that if you enable multicast on your Distribution Point or your packages, you will need to update the Distribution Points.

-- Update Distribution Points for the OS image after you have enabled multicast for the Distribution Point.
+- Update Distribution Points or the OS image after you have enabled multicast for the Distribution Point.
 If not, you will most likely run into a hash mismatch error.